What is truncus arteriosus?

 - Chest X-ray

-- Cardiac MRI : a three-dimensional image shows the heart's abnormalities
+- Cardiac MRI : a three-dimensional image shows the heart's structures in detail

-- Cardiac catheterization : a thin tube is inserted into the heart through a vein and/or artery in either the leg or through the umbilicus ("belly button")
+- Cardiac catheterization : a thin tube is inserted into the heart through a vein and/or artery in the leg which makes measurements throughout the heart

 A number of children with truncus arteriosus also have a genetic syndrome called 22q11 deletion syndrome (also known as DiGeorge, velocardialfacial or conotruncal anomaly face syndromes).
 Genetic testing (a blood test) for this syndrome may be part of our evaluation.